HTTPArchive/almanac.httparchive.org/src/content/en/2022/interop.md

 )
 }}

+As of the time of the dataset for this year, layers occurred on a very small number of sites in the wild.

 The largest number of layers defined was 6.
-Future editions of the almanac will continue to track adoption and trends on Cascade Layers.
+Future editions of the Web Almanac will continue to track adoption and trends on Cascade Layers.
 Hopefully aligned work, close releases and early focus on good interoperability help it reach its potential and reduce any frustrations.

 Given that it's shipping everywhere, now would be a great time to learn more about how Cascade Layers can help you wrangle control of your CSS.